Feedforward Neural Network (MLP)

 Steps

-- Load the Iris dataset (e.g., from Kaggle or sklearn.datasets).
+- Load the Iris dataset using

-- Class distribution: Iris-setosa: 50, Iris-versicolor: 50, Iris-virginica: 50 (balanced).
+- Class distribution: Iris-setosa: 50, Iris-versicolor: 50, Iris-virginica: 50 (perfectly balanced).

-- Typical hyperparameters: epochs=100, batch_size=8, learning_rate=0.01, optimiser=RMSprop (compare with SGD and Adam).
+- Typical hyperparameters: epochs = 100, batch_size = 8, learning_rate = 0.01, optimiser = RMSprop (compare with SGD and Adam).

 Model training:

-- The model is trained by minimising a cost function, which measures the difference between the predicted output and the true labels.
+- The model is trained by minimising a cost function , which measures the difference between the predicted output and the true labels .
 Since the Iris dataset is a multi-class classification problem, the categorical cross-entropy loss is used:

-- where:
+where:

 - is the true label (one-hot encoded),